 - Prefer a shoe that is designed for technical terrains.

 - Prefer a shoe that has a TPU-injected midsole for long-wearing and has superior shock absorption qualities.

-- This hiker also comes with a removable Ortholite for added cushion, comfort, and support, and a 360-degree full rubber rand that offers a ton of protection against wear and tear.
+- Prefer a shoe that offers a ton of protection against wear and tear.

 Designed for some of the most challenging terrains, this shoe features the Vibram Mtn Trainer Evo - a self-cleaning outsole known for its superior grip and stability on difficult terrain.
 It features deep, aggressive lugs that offer a good grip on mud, rocks, soft grass, scree, and via ferratas.